liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 ――Just as Petra was being preached at by the companions she had rendezvoused with.

-"I really feel like I'm sooo lucky."
+???: \[I really feel like I'm sooo lucky.\]

-"Lucky?
-Even though something so upsetting happened because of Emilia-sama’s existence?"
+???: \[Lucky?
+Even though something so upsetting happened because of Emilia-sama’s existence?\]

-"Yes, that's right.
+Emilia: \[Yes, that's right.
 Although I can't agree with what Musica and the others think or what they've done… I'm still happy to understand Petra-chan's feelings.
-Unlike Dudley, Petra-chan tried to prioritize my feelings."
+Unlike Dudley, Petra-chan tried to prioritize my feelings.\]

-Emilia: \[――――\]
+Roswaal: \[――――\]

-"Ah, but pushing forward with conversations about oaths is really irritating!"
+Emilia: \[Ah, but pushing forward with conversations about oaths is really irritating!\]

-"Oath, ah…"
+Roswaa: \[Oath, ah…\]

-"Ros… Dudley?"
+Emilia: \[Ros… Dudley?\]

-"Nothing, I was just surprised by that.
+Roswaal: \[Nothing, I was just surprised by that.
 Not just the idea, but the way resolve was formed.
 Above all, it's the attitude of trying to save the very person who brought harm to you.
-It's just like…"
+It's just like…\]

-"It's just like Subaru?"
+Emilia: \[It's just like Subaru?\]

-"Mmmm, it seems that Emily's influence is also at play.
-Oh dear, with this momentum…"
+Roswaal: \[Mmmm, it seems that Emily's influence is also at play.
+Oh dear, with this momentum…\]

-Musica: \[――?
-Why are you saying that like it's someone else's business?"
+Emilia: \[――?
+Why are you saying that like it's someone else's business?\]

-"…What's wrong?"
+Roswaal: \[…What's wrong?\]

-"Isn't Dudley the one who taught Petra all kinds of magic?
+Emilia: \[Isn't Dudley the one who taught Petra all kinds of magic?
 So, Dudley's influence is also there.
-So, don't forget that, okay?
+So, don't forget that, okay?\]

-Emilia: \[――――\]
+Roswaal: \[――――\]

-"Ah, I'm going to go check on Patrasche.
-I'll also ask Musica how much longer until we can get out of the Eternal Darkness."
+Emilia: \[Ah, I'm going to go check on Patrasche.
+I'll also ask Musica how much longer until we can get out of the Eternal Darkness.\]

-Emilia: \[――――\]
+Roswaal: \[――――\]

-"…What's up with that strange face of yours, I suppose."
+???: \[…What's up with that strange face of yours, I suppose.\]

-"Oh─yah, are you awake?"
+Roswaal: \[Oh─yah, are you awake?\]

-"It was just for a moment… Did something happen while Betty was sleeping, I suppose?"
+???: \[It was just for a moment… Did something happen while Betty was sleeping, I suppose?\]

-"Yes, while you were sleeping…"
+Roswaal: \[Yes, while you were sleeping…\]

-"――?"
+Beatrice: \[――?\]

-"Something happened that’s incredibly difficult to put into words."
+Roswaal: \[Something happened that’s incredibly difficult to put into words.\]

 《To be continued》